Frequently Asked Questions

 Fill out MVNU’s CCP application

 Once CCP funding runs out, students and families can choose to participate in our Family Pay program at a greatly discounted cost of 1/4 of our regular tuition.
-In addition, we offer a variety of Summer Learn Classes at $200/Credit Hour that you can also choose to take advantage of.
+In addition, we offer a variety of Summer Learn classes at our Family Pay Rate that you can choose to take advantage of as well.

-Currently all in-seat classes available to you take place at MVNU’s main campus, but we are in active conversations with a few Christian High Schools and hope to expand those opportunities for the 2016–2017 school year.
-If your school would like to discuss these possibilities with us, please have them contact us at email@example.com.
+Currently, we have select course offerings in a few private high schools, and hope to expand those opportunities for the 2018–2019 school year.
+If your school would like to discuss these possibilities with us, please have them contact us at firstname.lastname@example.org.